-Supervised learning (machine learning) takes a known set of input data and known responses to the data, and seeks to build a predictor model that generates reasonable predictions for the response to new data.
+Specifically, a supervised learning algorithm takes a known set of input data and known responses to the data (output), and trains a model to generate reasonable predictions for the response to new data.

-Suppose you want to predict if someone will have a heart attack within a year.
-You have a set of data on previous , including age, weight, height, blood pressure, etc. You know if the previous had heart attacks within a year of their data measurements.
-So the problem is combining all the existing data into a model that can predict whether a new person will have a heart attack within a year.
+For example, suppose you want to predict whether someone will have a heart attack within a year.
+You have a set of data on previous patients, including age, weight, height, blood pressure, etc. You know whether the previous patients had heart attacks within a year of their measurements.
+So, the problem is combining all the existing data into a model that can predict whether a new person will have a heart attack within a year.

-Classification algorithms apply to nominal, not ordinal response values.
+algorithms usually apply to nominal response values.
+However, some algorithms can

 While there are many Statistics and Machine Learning Toolbox™ algorithms for supervised learning, most use the same basic workflow for obtaining a predictor model.
 (Detailed instruction on the steps for ensemble learning is in Framework for Ensemble Learning.)
 The steps for supervised learning are: